mmistakes/so-simple-theme/README.md

 **Note:** To customize the actual Sass partials bundled in the gem, you will need to copy the complete contents of the `_sass` directory to `<your_project>`.
 Due to the way Jekyll currently imports these files it's all or nothing.
 Overriding a single Sass partial (or two) won't work like `_includes` and `_layouts`.

 To make basic tweaks to theme's style, Sass variables can be overridden by adding to `<your_project>/assets/stylesheets/main.scss`.
-For instance, to change the accent color used throughout the theme add the following after all `@import` lines:
+For instance, to change the accent color used throughout the theme add the following before all `@import` lines:

 ```scss
 $accent-color: tomato;